wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **Q:**&ensp;Before another century will pass, you will be dead to all around you.
 Your body will be covered with flowers, then burnt and the ashes scattered.
-That will be our experiënce.
+That will be our experience.
 What will be yours?

 **M:**&ensp;Time will come to an end.
-This is called the Great Death (<span data-tippy-content="The final dissolution, the great death of all creätion.">maha-mrityu</span>), the death of time.
+This is called the Great Death (<span data-tippy-content="The final dissolution, the great death of all creation.">maha-mrityu</span>), the death of time.

 **Q:**&ensp;Does it mean that the universe and its contents will come to an end?

-**M:**&ensp;The universe is your personal experiënce.
+**M:**&ensp;The universe is your personal experience.
 How can it be affected?
 You might have been delivering a lecture for two hours; where has it gone when it is over?
 It has merged into silence in which the beginning, middle and end of the lecture are all together.
 Time has come to a stop, it was, but is no